saada7553/ImageToGcode/README.md

 - Why convert images to GCode

 ## Overview
-This code example is part of a larger system that I built to convert Images into GCode.
+This code sample is part of a larger system that I built to convert Images into GCode.
+This code was originally meant to be used alongside a frontend application which could visualize the images and the generated GCode.
+I have converted it to a CLI interface to simplify it down to the core logic.

 ## What is GCode / CNC
 GCode, also known as Geometric Code is used to control CNC (computer numerical control) machines.
 Here is what a CNC machine looks like: